amanteur/CHAD/README.md

 This repository contains the official code of ["A Semi-Supervised Deep Learning Approach to Dataset Collection for Query-by-Humming Task"]() (ISMIR 2023).

-The code is used for downloading the dataset from YouTube.
+The code is used for downloading the dataset.

+UPD:

+The hummings subset of the dataset is now available on [HuggingFace](https://huggingface.co/datasets/amanteur/CHAD_hummings)!

 ---
 ## Table of Contents